spd75/spd75.github.io/_pages/aac_program-design.md

 ### The Game Loop Thread
 The game loop thread was the most complex part of the project as it handled a lot!
-The body of it manages the screen state – essentially, what screen are we on at a given time?
+The body of it manages the screen state – essentially, screen is currently displayed.
 There were 6 main screens that it had to switch between, namely:
 * Home Screen/Menu Screen
 * Gameplay Screen
 * Paused Screen